cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

 ## Git-related / Merging Conventions

-* No merge commits on master.
+* No merge commits on main.

   See https://sandofsky.com/blog/git-workflow.html for the motivation.
 In brief, merge commits are confusing when rolling back history to find the commit that introduced a particular bug/feature.

   Thus, we normally use "Rebase and Merge" when merging pull requests.

-* Each commit on master should have been reviewed.
+* Each commit on main should have been reviewed.
 (Almost each.)

   The commits made during a release to bump the version number etc don't need to be formally reviewed.